I am an avid gamer who loves to share my personal experience to aid fellow players.

-The first thing that you should know about Borderlands 2, is that it is more intended to be played by 2 or more people at the same time.
-It also makes this clear at certain points of the game, where it seems that multiple people need to be involved for a lift to work, or some other apparatus.
-Therefore, to get the best experience out of Borderlands 2, you should gather up to 4 of your friends, and then go at it as a team.
+The first thing that you should know about Borderlands 2 is that it is more intended to be played by two or more people at the same time.
+It also makes this clear at certain points of the game, where it seems that multiple people need to be involved for a lift to work or some other apparatus.
+Therefore, to get the best experience out of Borderlands 2, you should gather up to four of your friends, and then go at it as a team.

 However, if you are concerned that you aren't going to be earning the full amount of experience for each kill, then maybe it may be preferable if you were to go alone.

 Borderlands 2 has a lot of weapons, shields and vehicles for you to choose from.
 So to make the best use of this, always try to use the best equipment at your disposal, so that killing enemies is both quicker and more rewarding.